Gematria: Etymology

-Although the term is Hebrew, it may be derived from the Greek γεωμετρία geōmetriā, "geometry", which was used as a translation of gēmaṭriyā, though some scholars believe it to derive from Greek γραμματεια grammateia "knowledge of writing".
+Classical scholars agree that the Hebrew word gematria derives from the Greek γεωμετρία geōmetriā, "geometry", though some scholars believe it derives from γραμματεια grammateia "knowledge of writing".
 It is likely that both Greek words had an influence on the formation of the Hebrew word.
-Some also hold it to derive from the order of the Greek alphabet, gamma being the third letter of the Greek alphabet ("gamma tria").
+Some hold it to derive from the order of the Greek alphabet, gamma being the third letter of the Greek alphabet ("gamma tria").

 The word has been extant in English since at least the 17th century from translations of works by Giovanni Pico della Mirandola.
-It is largely used in Jewish texts, notably in those associated with the Kabbalah.
-The term does not appear in the Hebrew Bible itself.
+It is largely used in Jewish texts, notably those associated with the Kabbalah.
+Neither the concept nor the term appears in the Hebrew Bible itself.

 History

 The first documented use of gematria is from an Assyrian inscription dating to the 8th century BCE, commissioned by Sargon II.
 In this inscription, Sargon II states: "the king built the wall of Khorsabad 16,283 cubits long to correspond with the numerical value of his name."

-Various scholars have identified gematria on various occasions in the Hebrew Bible.
+The practice of using alphabetic letters to represent numbers developed in the Greek city of Miletus, and is thus known as the Milesian system.
+Early examples include vase graffiti dating to the 6th century BCE.
+Aristotle wrote that the Pythgoraean tradition, founded in the 6th century BCE by Pythagoras of Samos, practiced isopsephy, the Greek predecessor of gematria.
+Pythagoras was a contemporary of the philosophers Anaximander, Anaximenes, and the historian Hecataeus, all of whom lived in Miletus, across the sea from Samos.
+The Milesian system was in common use by the reign of Alexander the Great (336–323 BCE) and was adopted by other cultures during the subsequent Hellenistic period.
+It was officially adopted in Egypt during the reign of Ptolemy II Philadelphus (284–246 BCE).

-The Hasmonean king of Judea, Alexander Jannaeus (died 76 BCE) had coins inscribed in Aramaic with the Phoenician alphabet, marking his 20th and 25th year of reign using the letters K and KE (למלכא אלכסנדרוס שנת כ and למלכא אלכסנדרוס שנת כה).
-It is the oldest known use of Gematria in Hebrew.
+In early biblical texts, numbers were written out in full using Hebrew number words.
+The first evidence of the use of Hebrew letters as numerals appears during the late Hellenistic period, in 78 BCE.
+Scholars have identified gematria in the Hebrew Bible, the canon of which was fixed during the Hasmonean dynasty (c.
+140 BCE to 37 BCE), though some scholars argue it was not fixed until the second century CE or even later.
+The Hasmonean king of Judea, Alexander Jannaeus (died 76 BCE) had coins inscribed in Aramaic with the Phoenician alphabet, marking the 20th and 25th years of his reign using the letters K and KE (למלכא אלכסנדרוס שנת כ and למלכא אלכסנדרוס שנת כה).